 - Do you have a good understanding of osteoporosis?

-- Do you have a local Fracture Liaison Service (FLS)?
+- Do you have a local FLS?
 Where is your nearest?

 - If you have a local FLS, do you have a named contact and telephone number?

-- Are you familiar with FLS’ patient pathway, and the role of primary care in this?
+- Are you familiar with the patient pathway of the FLS, and the role of Primary Care in this?
 Do you have a good working relationship with your local FLS?

 - Can you consider fracture prevention training for your CPD?

-- Would you consider Fracture Prevention nursing or FLS as a career?
+- Would you consider Fracture Prevention nursing or a role in a FLS as a career?